isomerpages/nlb-learning/_sustainability/Preschoolers/Learning Pathways.md

 			</tr>

   <tr>
-<td><a href="
-https://www.eventbrite.sg/e/connecting-with-nature-wildlife-conservation-us-tickets-479042979447?aff=odcleoeventsincollection" target="_blank"><b> Connecting With Nature | Wildlife Conservation & Us!
+<td><a href="https://www.eventbrite.sg/e/connecting-with-nature-the-majestic-monarch-butterflies-tickets-524117097347" target="_blank"><b> Connecting With Nature | The Majestic Monarch Butterflies
 </b></a></td>
-        <td>      Every day, more animals habitat and becoming endangered.
-Let’s play our part in saving them!
-Learn about wildlife conservation and different animal habitats in this informative workshop that comes with fun hands-on activities.
+        <td>      Learn facts about monarch butterfiles and how they have been affected by climate change through storytelling and hands-on activities!
 This programme is suitable for children 4-6 years old.   </td>
-        <td>Sat, 28 Jan 2023 <br>10:30 – 11:30am<br></td>
+        <td>Tue, 21 Feb 2023 <br>3:00 – 4:00pm<br></td>
-        <td>Jurong Regional Library  </td>
+        <td>Punggol Regional Library  </td>
 			</tr>
 		    </tbody>
   </table>